WNYJ-TV

 WNYJ-TV (channel 66) was an independent non-commercial television station licensed to West Milford, New Jersey, United States.
 The station's transmitter was located in West Orange, New Jersey.
 Its broadcast license was owned by the Oakland, California–based Christian broadcast ministry Family Stations, who from 1996 through 2013 operated it as WFME-TV, a religious television station.

 WNYJ-TV carried programming from CNC World, an English-language news channel based in Beijing, on its main channel, 66.1.
 On WNYJ's digital subchannel 66.2 it aired MHz WorldView, a non-commercial television network owned by Virginia-based Commonwealth Public Broadcasting Corporation.
 An additional subchannel carried the audio from WFME-FM in Mount Kisco, New York, which broadcasts the Family Radio religious network.
-One WNYJ subchannel had carried France 24, an English-language news channel from Paris, although that service has been discontinued.
+One WNYJ subchannel had carried France 24, an English-language news channel from Paris, although that service was discontinued by the station.

 In April 2017, it was announced that WNYJ had sold its spectrum in the Federal Communications Commission's (FCC) incentive auction and would be going off the air.
 WNYJ-TV ceased operations October 25, 2017.